judsonlmoore/judsonlmoore.com/_posts/travel/destinations/india/2016-03-28-travel-advice-rajasthan-india.markdown

   - jaipur
   - ajmer
   - pushkar
-excerpt:		Rajasthan India is a magical wonderland of castles, camels and amazing food!
+description:		Rajasthan India is a magical wonderland of castles, camels and amazing food!
 Check out these tips for places to stay, things to do and how to get around!
 image:			/assets/images/2016/03/Travel-Advice-To-Rajasthan-India-Featured-Image.jpg
 ---